 MNC Applicants and Assignees must meet all conditions specified in this Guideline.
 Copies of this Guideline may be accessed from the CNA’s website at: www.cnac.ca.

-MNC Applicants shall submit their requests to the IMSI Administrator using Form A – Mobile Network Code (MNC) Application, Reservation, Information Change or Return.
+MNC Applicants shall submit their requests to the IMSI Administrator using Form A – Mobile Network Code (MNC) Application, Information Change or Return.
 Copies of all required forms are included in Attachment 1 to this Guideline.

 MNC Assignees shall: